Conditions and requirements

 It is recommended that you allow at least a 6-9 month waiting period to arrange for your pet paperwork.
-Dogs, cats and ferrets travelling abroad with their owners must have a ‘pet passport’ (EU-dierenpaspoort) from the vet.
-This document contains the following information:
+Dogs, cats and ferrets travelling abroad with their owners from other EU member states must have an EU ‘pet passport’ (EU-dierenpaspoort) from the vet in their country of origin.
+The main function of this document is to certify vaccination against rabies.
+For more information about the pet passport, click here.

-Call your airline carrier.
+Make sure to call your airline in advance of travelling with a pet.
 It’s often overlooked that you have to make a reservation for your pet to travel with you.
 Airlines have strict weight limitations and temperature restrictions that may endanger or cause discomfort to your animal therefore it’s suggested to check in advance.
 Individual airlines will advise on which animals can be taken on board and which must go on as designated cargo.

 The Netherlands has a wide network of animal hospitals and vets.
 As well as appointments, many vets offer a special drop-in time (spreekuur) when you can stop by unannounced for advice or in an emergency.
 As for health check-ups, your vet will keep you regularly informed with updates.
-Editor’s recommended veterinarian practice: The Pet Travel Clinic (DierenKliniek Europaplein).
-From its beginnings as a small practice caring for mainly cats and dogs, it has gained a solid following among international pet owners.
-With services available in over five languages, the clinic’s got pet care covered whether you’re already in the Netherlands or planning to make the move.
+Click here for the official association of Dutch vets (website in Dutch only).